mobie/mobie.github.io/specs/mobie_project_spec.md

 which will be opened when starting the MoBIE viewer for this project.
 The project must contain at least one dataset directory.
 The dataset directory names and the names in `datasets.json` must be identical.

-Below you can find an example directory structure and the corresponding `datasets.json`.
-This example was slightly adapted from the [zebrafish-lm project](https://github.com/mobie/zebrafish-lm-datasets).
+See an example project structure, slightly adapted from the [zebrafish-lm project](https://github.com/mobie/zebrafish-lm-datasets), and the corresponding `datasets.json` below.
 ```
 zebrafish-lm/
 ├── datasets.json  # contains list of available datasets and the default dataset